-- makefile = <file>, which specifies a Makefile, to be built before the Idris modules, for example to support linking with a C library. - libs = <libs>, which takes a comma separated list of libraries which must be present for the package to be usable. - objs = <objs>, which takes a comma separated list of additional files to be installed (object files, headers), perhaps generated by the Makefile.
+- makefile = <file>, which specifies a Makefile, to be built before the Idris modules, for example to support linking with a C library.
+When building, Idris sets the environment variables IDRIS_INCLUDES (with C include flags) and IDRIS_LDFLAGS (with C linking flags) so they can be used from inside the Makefile. - libs = <libs>, which takes a comma separated list of libraries which must be present for the package to be usable. - objs = <objs>, which takes a comma separated list of additional files to be installed (object files, headers), perhaps generated by the Makefile.